chazcornwall/math4610/tasksheets/tasksheet_11.md

 **Task 1**

 My computer has 4 cores and 8 logical processors.
 This means that there are 4 physical cores and each one can handle 2 threads.
 Therefore, 8 threads can be in operation simultaneously.
-[This article explains how the number of physical cores does not always match the number of threads that occur.](https://en.wikipedia.org/wiki/Hyper-threading) [See here] for my openmp program that prints out the thread numbers.
+[This article explains how the number of physical cores does not always match the number of threads that occur.](https://en.wikipedia.org/wiki/Hyper-threading) [See here](../open_mp/openmp.cpp). for my openmp program that prints out the thread numbers.

 <hr>